bit4mind/anon-service/README.md

 ## HOW IT WORKS

-The script works as a launcher: after installing the necessary software, you can reconfigure resolvers and relays before each reactivation of the service or you can stop the service without deleting the data and then reactivate it faster without having to install the requirements again and reconfigure DNS traffic.
+The script works as a launcher: after installing the necessary software, you can select the transparent proxy type or reconfigure resolvers/relays before each reactivation of the service; you can stop the service without deleting the data and then reactivate it faster.
+You can change ip through the dedicated option or simply by restarting the service (more effective).
 You can install it to start automatically at boot: in this case you could restart service simply restarting your connection and continue to use the script for changing IP address, configuring dnscrypt servers and relays or removing all things.